 This really isn't hard to enact on social media, but it requires willpower and a change in mindset to play the long game rather than always going for the quick win.

 Thank people for insights they've shared; ask them if they're having a successful month; reshare their updates with your own compliment or insights added; interact with them by first name.
 Try this for just a few weeks and you'll be absolutely staggered by the transformation in your results.

 Becoming trusted can be achieved in a variety of ways.
 But ultimately they all come down to being helpful, interacting with people individually and de-emphasising selling.

 One way you'll become trusted is through social proof.
 If other people are regularly interacting with you, recommending you, resharing your updates... then that has a positive impact on everyone connected to you.
-I may already trust your business enough to buy from you, but the chances of that are multiplied considerably if I see someone else I know who's raving about your expertise or sharing with their network a promotion that you're running right now.
+I may already trust your business enough to buy from you, but the chances of that are multiplied considerably if I see someone else I know who's raving about your expertise or sharing with their network something your business has published.

 Familiarity also breeds trust.
 If I've seen your company active in the market for some time, I have more confidence in recommending you and using your services.
 As a business, you can accelerate this process by regularly interacting with your prospects or by paying to promote some of your updates to be seen in your prospects' streams.
 Of course the longer you've been investing in your social media presence, the more prospects you'll have who think you're a familiar name.
 Just one of many good reasons to invest in social media today rather than delaying.